conan-io/docs/reference/conanfile/methods.rst

     This is an **experimental** feature subject to breaking changes in future releases.

 This method will run after the computation and installation of the dependency graph.
-This means that it will run after a ``conan install`` command, or when a package is being built in the cache, it will be run before calling the ``build()`` method.
+This means that it will run after a :command:`conan install` command, or when a package is being built in the cache, it will be run before calling the ``build()`` method.

 The purpose of ``generate()`` is to prepare the build, generating the necessary files.
 These files would typically be: